 Inside is even more impressive than its exteriors, with 123 rooms in total.
 Those include 10 bedrooms, a large and well-equipped spa with a massage area, a gym, both an outdoor and indoor pool, and fireplaces dotted throughout.
 It covers an area of 57,000 square feet in total.

 |Estimated value:||$155 million|

 |Location:||Montana, United States|

-It’s filled with futuristic technology, like tiny pins attached to each guest’s lapel so they can control lighting, music, and temperature.
-It’s got an artificial stream filled with real salmon and trout, as well as six kitchens, seven bedrooms, and a computer-controlled maple tree, for when the 50 gardeners don’t get time to look after it themselves.
+It’s filled with state-of-the-art technology, like tiny pins attached to each guest’s lapel so they can control lighting, music, and temperature.
+It’s got an artificial stream filled with real salmon and trout, as well as six kitchens, seven bedrooms, a trampoline room, a library, and a computer-controlled maple tree, for when the 50 gardeners don’t get time to look after it themselves.

 |Location:||Washington, United States|